Reduce suicide in Buffalo County with a focus on education, prevention, intervention, and mental wellness promotion.

 Their discussion inspired community action steps to promote messages of hope and healing, to reduce the stigma of suicide and mental illness, provide an open dialogue through a community forum for community members to learn more about mental health and suicide, and learn more about the available resources in our area for suicide prevention and postvention.

 Richard Young Hospital offers an around-the-clock helpline at 800-930-0031.

 The National Suicide Prevention Lifeline is available at 800-273-8255.

-Buffalo County providers offer several trainings, to find a training to fit your need the Suicide Prevention Coalitions recommend that you visit the Region 3 Behavioral Health Services website.
+Buffalo County providers offer several trainings in mental health support.
+To find a training to fit your need the Suicide Prevention Coalition recommends that you visit the Region 3 Behavioral Health Services website.

 If for some reason, you are unable to find training to meet your need, contact [email protected] or (308) 865-2278.